jackaltx/solti-monitoring/Claude-readme.md

+I'll help you create a comprehensive README.md for the monitoring collection that ties everything together.
+Looking at the existing documentation and structure, here's what I notice we should include and what's missing:

 # Monitoring Collection

 A comprehensive monitoring solution that integrates metrics and log collection using Telegraf, InfluxDB, Alloy, and Loki.
 This collection provides roles for deploying both logging and metrics collection infrastructure.